Blenheim garden and palace - Bubbablue and me

 |

-A chance to see Blenheim gardens through the lens
+Blenheim Palace Grounds through the lens

-We visit Blenheim Palace a few times a year.
+We visit Blenheim Palace Gardens a few times a year.
 For events like the Christmas displays, the jousting weekends, car shows or just to pop and have some time in the adventure playground.
 For N it’s also the chance to get his bike or scooter out for a ride along from the pleasure gardens to the palace and a trip back on the train.
 Having an annual pass makes it easier to do this too, although the rain over the last few months has meant we’ve not been for a while.
 N’s also started saying he doesn’t want to go – mostly because I drag him ‘for a quick look round this display or that’.

 But recently I visited on my own for a different reason.
 For a photography meet up and walk in the Blenheim gardens.
 Stately homes quite often have photography days taking place, but I’ve never managed to get on one.
 But this was a meet up of my local AYWMC online group, a chance to think photography for a few hours.